vanthao03596/laravel-paddle-webhooks/README.md

 ### Handling multiple signing secrets

-Yu might want to the package to handle multiple endpoints and secrets.
+You might want to the package to handle multiple endpoints and secrets.
 Here's how to configurate that behaviour.

 If you are using the `Route::paddleWebhooks` macro, you can append the `configKey` as follows: